douglasfssantiago/douglasfssantiago/README.md

 Hi folks!
 I am Douglas Santiago, a Software Developer student at MITT - Manitoba Institute of Trades & Technology and a former registered nurse, currently based in Winnipeg, Canada.

 My background as a registered nurse has honed my interpersonal skills, keen eye for detail, and ability to work effectively under pressure.
-I'm excited to leverage these skills, combined with my new technical knowledge, to contribute to innovative projects.
+I'm excited to leverage these skills, combined with my new technical knowledge, and contribute to innovative projects.

 I'm always open to new opportunities and collaborations.
-Feel free to explore my repositories for more details."
+Feel free to explore my repositories for more details.

 ## 🌱 My skills